 - fried food

-Your colon — which is also known as the large intestine, or bowels — is a vital part of the digestive system.
-Keeping it healthy includes getting a colonoscopy every 5 to 10 years, starting at age 50.
-Most people only need this screening done once per decade.
+Your colon — which is also known as the large intestine or bowels — is a vital part of the digestive system.
+The

 Taking care of your colon requires more than just regular screenings.
 It also means eating healthy, keeping your body mass index in a healthy range, and avoiding unhealthy lifestyle choices.